Vikaspogu/blog/content/blog/slack-bot/index.md

 })();
 ```

-Deploy application to a live server like `ngrok`.
+Deploy the application to a live server like `ngrok`.

 #### Event Setup

-We'll need to subscribe to events, so that when a Slack event happens (like a user mentions app), app server will receive an event payload
+We'll need to subscribe to events so that when a Slack event happens (like a user mentions an app), the app server will receive an event payload.

 - Go to Event Subscriptions from the left-hand menu, and turn the toggle switch on to enable events